joannesong/AC-Android/lessons/intro-to-databases/README.md

 **1)** Complete Codeacademy's SQL Manipulation exercises (1 - 10) and the Manipulation multiple choice quiz.
 You'll need to create an account if you haven't already.
 Do not continue past the quiz for now.

 **2)** Go to [Online SQL interpreter (SQL.js)](http://kripken.github.io/sql.js/GUI/).
 For this example only, make sure to clear the contents of the input box, and add the following code: `DROP TABLE cats;`
 - In the *Schema Panel* (left side), create a table named `cats`.
-The table should have the following columns: `id` (INTEGER), `name` (TEXT), `last_fed` (LONG) and `is_hungry` (BOOLEAN).
+The table should have the following columns: `id` (INTEGER PRIMARY KEY AUTOINCREMENT), `name` (TEXT), `last_fed` (LONG) and `is_hungry` (BOOLEAN).
-- Directky below the create statement, write statements to insert five cats into the cats table: id: 1, name: Furry, last_fed: 0, is_hungry: 1, id: 2, name: Harry, last_fed: 6745684353, is_hungry: 0, id: 3, name: Mike, last_fed: 5890234637, is_hungry: 1, plus two of your choosing.
+- Directly below the create statement, write statements to insert five cats into the cats table:
+  * name: Furry, last_fed: 0, is_hungry: 1,
+  * name: Harry, last_fed: 6745684353, is_hungry: 0
+  * name: Mike, last_fed: 5890234637, is_hungry: 1
+  * plus two of your choosing

 Next, compose and run a statement to select all of the cats from the cats table.
 Click "Execute" to run the code.

 - Compose and run an update statement to feed Furry now.
 He is no longer hungry.
 Select all cats from the table to confirm that your update worked.
 - Mike got tired of the pampered life and ran away.
 Compose and run a statement to delete him from the table.
 Select all cats from the table to confirm that your delete worked.
 - Alter the table to add a new column: `color` (TEXT).
 Update each remaining cat with a fur color.
 - Compose and run a statement to select all cats from the table with orange fur.

-### Exercises

-> Fork and clone the [Access Cats](https://github.com/ramonaharrison/AccessCats) repo.
-Refer to the [Cupboard documentation](https://bitbucket.org/littlerobots/cupboard/wiki/withDatabase) or this [guide](https://guides.codepath.com/android/Easier-SQL-with-Cupboard) as you complete the following exercises.

-> **1)** Read through the sample code provided in the Access Cats project.
-What looks familiar?
-What looks new?

-> **2)** Add a few cats to the database and observe the list.
-Force kill the app by swiping it from the recents screen.
-Reopen the app.
-Are the cats still there?

-> **3)** With the app open, press the recents button and long press the the cat icon in the Access Cats app label to access the App Info screen.
-Press "Storage" then "Clear Data" to clear the app data.
-Reopen the app.
-Are the cats still there?

-> **4)** In CatActivity.java, find the `onCatClicked()` method.
-Add logic to feed the cat by using Cupboard to update the last fed time in the database.

-> **5)** In CatActivity.java, find the `onCatLongClicked()` method.
-Add logic to delete the cat by using Cupboard to remove the cat from the database.

-> **6)** Use Cupboard to add a new column to the cat table named `image_url`.
-For each cat in your database, find a cat image URL online and display the image next to the cat's name in the list using the [Picasso library](https://github.com/square/picasso).
-Try to do this without clearing the app data (read up on [migrations](https://guides.codepath.com/android/Easier-SQL-with-Cupboard#migrations))!

-> **7)** Install [DB Browser for SQLite](http://sqlitebrowser.org/), which will allow you to inspect your app's SQLite data graphically.
-Use Terminal to pull the database file from your device:

-> *You'll need to cd into the sdk-tools directory if you haven't added adb to your path*

-> ```
-> ./adb shell run-as <app package name> chmod 666 /data/data/<app package name>/databases/<database file name>
-> ./adb shell cp /data/data/<app package name>/databases/<database file name> /sdcard/
-> ./adb pull /sdcard/<database file name>
-> ```

-> Once you have the file downloaded, open it in DB Browser.
-What do you see?

-> **8) BONUS:** Create a new activity, DogActivity.java (or choose another animal that you like).
-Duplicate the cat logic to create a new POJO, adapter and table in your database, then display a list of animals in your new activity.